Soyuzmultfilm: Post-Soviet era

-Studio today
+The studio today

 In 2011, Vladimir Putin, at the meeting with animation directors, decided to abolish the "United State Film Collection" and transfer the films to the studio.
 He also promised to significantly increase funding for domestic animation and children's cinema.

 From that moment, with the support of the state represented by the Ministry of Culture, the studio got out of crisis and the revival of Soyuzmultfilm began.

 From 2013 to 2016, the artistic director of the studio was Mikhail Aldashin.

 At the time, the production was activated, many new films were made, new directors were involved in the process.

 In 2015, the Experimental Youth Association was established, under the special programme "Production and Training", which is designed for directors and animators who want to develop and improve their professional skills.

 In 2016, the Soyuzmultfilm film studio celebrated its 80th anniversary.

 As of today, Soyuzmultfilm received about 90% of the film rights to its collection.

 In terms of the number of projects and the volume of created content, Soyuzmultfilm has reached the level of a major film studio and presents its projects again at international film and television markets.

 In August 2021, Soyuzmultfilm was facelifted from Federal State Unitary Enterprise (FGUP) to joint stock company with 100% of shares held by Federal Agency for State Property Management (Rosimushchestvo) according to the plan of reorganization of FGUPs by the Government of Russia.
 In a future, 75% of share or even more will be offered for sale and the rest will be held by Rosimushchestvo on behalf of the Government of Russia.